RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 **$getEntityData**

 If you want to parse request entity information in the JSONata context you can use the `$getEntityData` function.
 An example query could be like the following:
-* Data Provider Type: Entity Definition
+* Data Provider Type: Entity Definition, HTTP Data Source
 * Fact Name: OpenAPI Spec Version
 * JSONata query: `$getEntityData('relations')[0].targetRef`
 * Type: JSON Object